 Does Australia have ISDS provisions?

-Australia has ISDS provisions in six FTAs:
+Australia has ISDS provisions in seven FTAs:

-Australia’s IPPA with India was unilaterally terminated by India on 23 March 2017.
+Australia's IPPA with India was unilaterally terminated by India on 23 March 2017.
 The provisions of the Agreement will continue to apply to investments made on or before 22 March 2017 for a period of 15 years from the date of termination of the Agreement.
-Investments made on or after 23 March 2017 will not be covered by the Agreement.
+Investments made on or after 23 March 2017 are not covered by the Agreement.

 How is ISDS different from other forms of dispute resolution?